AbdulRehman6996/Fedora28InstallationTestingUsingOpenQA/README.md

 Therefore openQA runs virtual machines and closely monitors their state and runs tests on them.

 The testing framework can be divided in two parts.
-The one that is hosted in this repository contains the web frontend and management logic (test scheduling, management, high-level API, …​)
+The one that is hosted in this repository contains the web frontend and management logic (test scheduling, management, high-level API)

 The other part that you need to run openQA is the OS-autoinst test engine that is hosted in a separate repository.